HOTFLoc++: End-to-End Hierarchical LiDAR Place Recognition, Re-Ranking, and 6-DoF Metric Localisation in Forests: Method

 As observed in~\cite{leordeanuSpectralTechniqueCorrespondence2005}, the values of the leading eigenvector $\mathbf{v}_s$ of $\mathbf{M}_s$ can be considered as the association of each correspondence with the main cluster of $\mathbf{M}_s$, and can thus be interpreted as inlier probabilities.
 This is robust in the presence of outliers as the main cluster of $\mathbf{M}_s$ is statistically formed by correct correspondences, and the likelihood of outliers forming a spatially consistent cluster is low.

-To seamlessly integrate the spatial consistency of our multi-scale features into a scalar fitness value, we compute $\mathbf{v}_s$ for all $s \in \{1,\ldots,S\}$ and process the concatenated vectors with an MLP to produce the fitness score $\beta\in[0,1]$.
-Inspired by GeoAdapt~\cite{knightsGeoAdaptSelfSupervisedTestTime2024}, we aid the MLP optimisation by using $\hat{\mathbf{v}}_s$ instead of the raw leading eigenvectors, where $\hat{\mathbf{v}}_s$ is $\mathbf{v}_s$ with values sorted and min-max normalised into the range $[0,1]$.
-This process is computed in parallel for all $\mathcal{P} \in U_R$, ensuring MSGV remains efficient as the number of candidates $k$ increases.
-Finally, $U_R$ is arranged in decreasing order of the $\beta$ scores to produce re-ranked candidates $U_{RR}$.
+To seamlessly integrate the spatial consistency of our multi-scale features into a scalar fitness, we compute $\mathbf{v}_s$ for all $s \in \{1,\ldots,S\}$ and process the concatenated vectors with an MLP to produce the fitness score $\beta\in[0,1]$.
+Inspired by GeoAdapt~\cite{knightsGeoAdaptSelfSupervisedTestTime2024}, we aid the optimisation by using $\hat{\mathbf{v}}_s$ instead of the raw leading eigenvectors, where $\hat{\mathbf{v}}_s$ is $\mathbf{v}_s$ with values sorted and min-max normalised into the range $[0,1]$.
+MSGV has a complexity of $\mathcal{O}(Sk\lambda_s^2)$, which scales linearly with the number of candidates $k$, ensuring our method is scalable to more candidates.
+Finally, $U_R$ is arranged in decreasing order of $\beta$ score to produce re-ranked candidates $U_{RR}$.